Join listal to rate & discover movies, tv shows, games and more. Existing members Login here

 In the world of the blind, the plant is

-From an early age, my Dad would always talk about this book as if it were the Bible.
-His favourite book by far and always on his recommendation list whenever I'm in a bookstore or a library.
+From an early age, my Dad would always talked about this book as if it were the Bible.
+His favourite book by far and always on his recommendation list whenever I'm in a bookstore or a library with him.

 After seeing the film and the TV series, I thought I'd best try this sucker out.
 Both were low budget and didn't do the storyline any justice.